illegalprime/nixos-on-arm/README.md

 ```

 Currently `images/ap-puns` provides a service which will send out AP beacons of WiFi puns.
 This is a demo showing how one can build their own OS configured to do something out-of-the-box.
+(NOTE you need a USB WiFi dongle, I included kernel modules for the Ralink chipset)

 I think it's neat, much better than installing a generic Linux and configuring services yourself on the target.